from my unpublished second collection

 You'd think the locusts screaming from the trees, the alien sea everywhere, fecund and vicious, would make us grow fond of each other,

-time running out like air from a tiny hole in a starship adrift in the darkness.
+time running out like air from a tiny hole on a starship adrift in the darkness.
 So sad to grow old without family.

 To face your own extinction without hope, or any accounting or appeal.
 So sad to love and not be loved even a little in return.